ninabarzh/ipa/content/en/blog/spyware-badbox.md

 Except it is not.

-[Meet BadBox](https://www.humansecurity.com/learn/blog/satori-threat-intelligence-disruption-badbox-2-0/) — the cheerful codename for a sprawling cyber‑espionage operation that bakes malware directly into
+[Meet BadBox](https://www.humansecurity.com/learn/blog/satori-threat-intelligence-disruption-badbox-2-0/), the cheerful codename for a sprawling cyber‑espionage operation that bakes malware directly into
 Android devices *before they leave the factory*.
 These are not suspicious market‑stall specials.
 Many are sold through trusted online retailers and big‑name platforms.
 Thousands have arrived in Europe, usually as “budget” tablets, phones, or streaming boxes.

 ## Why BadBox is relevant to device replacement

-The malware, politely known as **Guerrilla**, sits deep in the firmware — below the level where most people (or antivirus software) can even see it.
+The malware, politely known as **Guerrilla**, sits deep in the firmware,  below the level where most people (or antivirus software) can even see it.
 It can install apps silently, spy on users, serve targeted phishing, or rent your device out to someone else entirely.
 It is modular, so more capabilities can be added at any time.

 BadBox is not a single piece of malware but an entire criminal ecosystem.
-It is run by several interlinked groups — including SalesTracker, MoYu, Lemon, and LongTV — who have carved up the work between them.
+It is run by several interlinked groups,
+including SalesTracker, MoYu, Lemon, and LongTV, who have carved up the work between them.
 Some run the command‑and‑control infrastructure, others develop the firmware‑level backdoor itself, while others monetise infected devices through ad fraud, residential proxy networks, and automated scams.
 What unites them is that the malware is baked in before the device reaches the user, meaning the compromise starts the moment you open the box.